tonydiponio1/BurkePorter_5245-01/README.md

+2026-05-05
+- Added counter for camera fails (request from Hari to Dave M).
+One rung per lane at the end of the Main routine.

 2026-05-04
 - Updated PLC logic to disable the TabFold part clamp and grip to Manually go home if the PartNotFlipped sensor is not off.
 Done on all lanes.